ahdinosaur/campjs-viii-ludditejs/README.md

   - hides that JSX is actually `React.createElement` function calls
   - "why can't i use `if () { first } else { second }`?
   - can only use expressions, not statements
+- new syntax means you need a special code syntax highlighter, i ran out of time

 ---